yuuiko/AquaTouch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Screenshots**
-Please, add screenshots to help explain your problem.
+Please add screenshots to help explain your problem.
 You can screenshot the touchbar with ⌘⇧6.

 **Details:**
  - MacOS Version:
  - Current App Version: [e.g. chrome, safari, OneNote]
- - BTT Version [e.g. 22]
+ - BTT Version: [e.g. 3.180]

-**Additional context**
-Add any other context about the problem here.
+ - AQT Version: